MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.
 The primary endpoint points to the Azure Application Gateway in the primary WLS cluster, and the secondary endpoint points to the Azure Application Gateway in the secondary WLS cluster.

 Create an Azure Traffic Manager profile by following [Quickstart: Create a Traffic Manager profile using the Azure portal](/azure/traffic-manager/quickstart-create-traffic-manager-profile).
-You just need to execute some of sections: **Create a Traffic Manager profile**, **Add Traffic Manager endpoints**, and **Test Traffic Manager profile**.
+You just need the following sections: **Create a Traffic Manager profile**, **Add Traffic Manager endpoints**, and **Test Traffic Manager profile**.
 Use the following steps as you go through these sections, then return to this article after you create and configure the Azure Traffic Manager.

 1. When you reach the section [Create a Traffic Manager profile](/azure/traffic-manager/quickstart-create-traffic-manager-profile#create-a-traffic-manager-profile), use the following steps:
    1. In step 2 **Create Traffic Manager profile**, use the following steps: